Is Amex Pay With Points For Flights Worth It? Yes, No, Maybe So…

 Amex Pay With Points for flights starts to really become valuable if you have The Business Platinum Card® from American Express, in which case you can get a 35% rebate on these bookings, getting you up to 1.54 cents of value per point.

-Personally I still typically prefer to transfer my Amex points to travel partners for first & business class award redemptions, but for some people this could be worthwhile, and I’ve certainly used this option before.
+Personally I still typically prefer to transfer my Amex points to travel partners for first & business class award redemptions, but for some people this could be worthwhile, and I’ve certainly been increasingly using this option in recent times.

 To those with Amex points, how do you feel about the Pay With Points program?
 Have you ever used it for flights?